BSkyB prepares to roll the dice again with European expansion

 According to industry research, less than 20 percent of German households pay for television, well below the 54 percent in Britain, due in part to the strong position of German free-to-air TV.

-While the Sky Deutschland business is growing strongly in terms of customer additions and revenue, due to the appeal of its football programming, it has not made an operating profit in recent years and is only expected to turn positive next year, according to Reuters data.
+While the Sky Deutschland business is growing strongly in terms of customer additions and revenue, due to the appeal of its soccer programing, it has not made an operating profit in recent years and is only expected to turn positive next year, according to Reuters data.

 BSkyB is unlikely to radically change the way the business is run - Sky Deutschland's CEO Brian Sullivan spent 13 years at BSkyB - but the timing of the deal in terms of its recovery and growth profile could be good for the British firm.